falan/auto_excel_project/README.md

 It's just a simple Excel file with excel macro to help you simplified drawing Gantt chart.

-Just give the start date and end date, it will draw the time bar for you.
+Just give the start date and the end date, it will draw the time bar for you.
 If the date axis more than it currently have, just press the *Redraw All* button to generate the corresponding Month axis for you.

 If you want to have a colorful life, just change the text color in your project item.